hyperledger/indy-node/design/txn_author_agreement.md

 /// acc_mech_type - mechanism how user has accepted the TAA
 /// time_of_acceptance - UTC timestamp when user has accepted the TAA
 #[no_mangle]
-pub extern fn vcx_set_acitve_txn_author_agreement_meta(command_handle: u32,
+pub extern fn vcx_set_acitve_txn_author_agreement_acceptance(command_handle: u32,
                                                              text: *const c_char,
                                                              version: *const c_char,
                                                              hash: *const c_char,
                                                              acc_mech_type: *const c_char,
                                                              time_of_acceptance: u64,
                                                              cb: Option<extern fn(xcommand_handle: u32, err: u32)>) -> u32
 ```

 ### Payment plugins

 A payment plugin has transfer transaction.
 For ecosystems where TAA should be applied for payment transaction too the `extra` parameter of `indy_build_payment_req` call should be used.
-If the ecosystem doesn't assumed DID-based signature for payment request, appropriate plugin should include TAA metadata to digest for payment-based signature.
+If the ecosystem doesn't assumed DID-based signature for payment request, appropriate plugin should include TAA acceptance data to digest for payment-based signature.

 ## Plan Flow

 ### Client activity

 An application will show to the user the TAA according the AML.
 It's up to application flow how to obtain acceptance from the user but it should be one of listed mechanism.
-Any write request should be appended by TAA metadata.
-For this purpose the application may use the call `indy_append_txn_author_agreement_meta_to_request` before signing and submitting the request.
+Any write request should be appended by TAA acceptance data.
+For this purpose the application may use the call `indy_append_txn_author_agreement_acceptance_to_request` before signing and submitting the request.

 #### Samples

 1. NYM write request.
     ```rust=
     nym_request = indy_build_nym_request(...)
-    nym_req_with_taa_meta = indy_append_txn_author_agreement_meta_to_request(nym_request, ...)
+    nym_req_with_taa_acceptance = indy_append_txn_author_agreement_acceptance_to_request(nym_request, ...)
-    indy_sign_and_submit_request(..., nym_req_with_taa_meta)
+    indy_sign_and_submit_request(..., nym_req_with_taa_acceptance)
     ```
 1. Payment request without DID-based signature
     ```rust=
     payment_request = indy_build_payment_req(..., extra = {
-                                                    "txnAuthrAgrmtMeta": {
+                                                    "taaAcceptance": {
-                                                        "acceptanceMechanismType": "label of type",
+                                                        "hash": "hash string", //may be text + version instead of hash "mechanism": "label of type",
-                                                        "hash": "hash string", //may be text + version instead of hash "timeOfAcceptance": <integer UTC TS>
+                                                        "time": <integer UTC TS>
                                                     }})
     indy_submit_request(..., payment_request)
     ```